sbeimers/3004-project/README.md

 - Created all sequence diagrams

 ### Elias Hawa
-- Worked on UI design and implementation including handling of device state
+- Worked on UI design and implementation including handling of device state and button handlers
 - Worked on initial system architecture design
 - Implemented plot points, coherence, and achievement scores calculation in Recording class
+- Worked on log history and deletion functionality
+- Worked on application to skin functionality

 ### Victor Li
 - Worked on initial system architecture design